 5. Friends: having a laugh with friends

-Even though I'm quite the introvert, I do love spending time with a small group of friends.
+Even though I’m quite an introvert, I do love spending time with a small group of friends.
 Even though I only meet up a couple of times per month, spending time with my friends has an amazing influence on my happiness.
-In fact, it has influenced my happiness on 288 days during the last 5> years.
+In fact, it has influenced my happiness on 466 days during the last 10 years.
 That comes down to about 14% of the days that are included in this analysis.

 6. Family: getting together with your family

-I am extremely thankful for having a loving family, and it's no surprise to me that this is such a big factor for my happiness.
+I am extremely thankful for having a loving family, and it’s no surprise to me that this is such a big factor in my happiness.

 7. Sleep: feeling well-rested and sharp